Taking Nothing for Granted

 And Gabi…you are my hero.

 Violinist Ron Blessinger is an Oregon native, a proud graduate in 1983 of Hermiston High School.
 He received a bachelor’s degree from the Oberlin Conservatory and a master’s degree with distinction in performance from the New England Conservatory of Music, after which he joined the Oregon Symphony in 1990.
-Ron has long been a passionate advocate for the work of living composers, both as a performer and artistic director for Third Angle New Music based in Portland.
+Ron has long been a passionate advocate for the work of living composers, both as a performer and artistic director for Third Angle New Music and 45th Parallel Universe, both based in Portland.